juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 ### Define resources in ConfigMap {#resources-configmap}

-Starting from v0.24, you can easily customize mount pods and sidecar containers in [ConfigMap](./configurations.md#customize-mount-pod), changing resource definition is as simple as:
+Starting from v0.24, you can easily customize Mount Pods and sidecar containers in [ConfigMap](./configurations.md#customize-mount-pod), changing resource definition is as simple as:

 ```yaml title="values-mycluster.yaml" {3-6}
 globalConfig: